danyx23/elm-from-scratch/03 Functions and types.md

 		title ++ " (" ++ yearAsString ++ ")"
 ```

-The line after in is what the function formatMovieString will actually evaluate to, and the stuff above, between let and in, are temporary definitions to increase the readability.
+The line after `in` is what the function formatMovieString will actually evaluate to, and the stuff above, between let and in, are temporary definitions to increase the readability.

+This is not all there is to functions in Elm, but these are the most important things to get started.
+In the next chapter, we will take a look at types - what they are, how to define our own and what forms they can take.
+In a later chapter we will return to functions and take a look at some more advanced concept like partial function application.